tripptytrip/quantum-rat/README.md

 ## Experiments to Try

-Once the simulation is running, manipulate the biophysics to see how behavior changes:
+Once the simulation is running, manipulate the biophysics to see how behaviour changes:

-* **The Anesthesia Test:** Slide "Anesthesia" to 1.0.
+* **The Anaesthesia Test:** Slide "Anaesthesia" to 1.0.
 Watch the Soma heatmap go dark.
 The rat will stop solving the maze and start wandering aimlessly.
 * **Turbo Training:** Click "Hyper-Train".
 Watch the "Genetic Drifts" graph.
 You will see sudden spikes where the rat makes a discovery and the STC system locks it in.
 * **Starvation:** Let it run in Turbo mode until Glycogen (Purple Bar) drops significantly.
 Notice how the rat becomes sluggish and stops learning new paths due to the closed metabolic gate.